vvnnzar/Game-App/README.md

 5. Push files to gitlab main branch using command git push

 ### Built With
-* API's Steam and Cheap Shark
+* API's RAWG and Cheap Shark

 ### Versioning